-Our main contribution to the literature is the new empirical results on decisionmaking under risk and key parameters relevant for lottery design, including elasticities and the relationship between lottery consumption, income, and proxies for behavioral bias.
-Our paper is also the first to formalize and empirically implement a framework for studying optimal lottery policy with behavioral bias and redistributive concerns.
+Our main contribution to the literature is the new empirical results on decision-making under risk and key parameters relevant for lottery design, including elasticities and the relationship between lottery consumption, income, and proxies for behavioural bias.
+Our article is also the first to formalize and empirically implement a framework for studying optimal lottery policy with behavioural bias and redistributive concerns.

 We build on six distinguished literatures.
 The first is a reduced-form empirical literature on state-run lotteries; see Clotfelter and Cook (1989, 1990), Kearney (2005a), and Grote and Matheson (2011) for overviews.
-This includes papers studying how lottery spending varies by income and other demographics.3 While lotteries have changed substantially in the past two decades, to our knowledge our AmeriSpeak survey is the first to measure individual-level lottery spending using a nationwide probability sample since Clotfelter et al. (1999).4 This literature also includes papers studying aggregate demand patterns and substitution across games.5 We extend that work by (i) using instrumental variables to address simultaneity bias in the relationship between jackpots and sales, (ii) using new data to estimate the elasticity with respect to the second prize, which we find to be very different than the jackpot elasticity, and (iii) exploiting recent Mega Millions and Powerball price changes to estimate the price elasticity of demand for those games.
-Both (ii) and (iii) are necessary for structural estimates of the probability weighting function.
+This includes papers studying how lottery spending varies by income and other demographics.
+While lotteries have changed substantially in the past two decades, to our knowledge our AmeriSpeak survey is the first to measure individual-level lottery spending using a nationwide probability sample since Clotfelter et al. (1999).
+This literature also includes papers studying aggregate demand patterns and substitution across games.
+We extend that work